 Students participating in the program must meet all of the following criteria:

 The University Consortium for Children and Families (UCCF) is a specialized training program in public child welfare available in the MSW program.
-The University Consortium for Children and Families Training Project is a collaborative endeavor between the Los Angeles County Department of Children and Family Services (DCFS) and the graduate programs of social work at CSULB, UCLA, USC, CSULA, CSUN and CSUDH.
+The University Consortium for Children and Families Training Project is a collaborative endeavor between the Los Angeles County Department of Children and Family Services (DCFS) and the graduate programs of social work at CSULB, UCLA, USC, CSULA, CSUN, CSUDH, and APU.
 The overall goal of this collaborative project is to increase the professional skills and knowledge of Los Angeles County public child welfare workers.
 The UCCF Training Project at CSULB is designed to prepare social work student interns in the most innovative and current programs at designated DCFS Regional Offices.The stipends are available for one year for students enrolled in the 2-year or 3-year MSW program.
 Students may apply for the second year of field placement.
 Students who work at DCFS or are currently (or have been) CalSWEC students are not eligible.
 Interested candidates must complete an application process.

 Students accepted into the program must: